AIkulo/.github/profile/README.md

 ## Hi there 👋

-Single contributor organization.
+This organization is for single contributor who hard to accepted in job vacancy.
+Contributor impired to create chained application.
 Crafting apps for hobby and a such waste if not published.

 ### Release
-Everything in this organization will be released on next year(_2023_).
+Everything in this organization will be released every year.
+It's not like use waterfall model, but contributor will use agile model.
+And all repository in this organization is _private_.

+Collections:
+- URL Shortener (_Release 2023_)
+- Password Enc (_Release 2024_)
+- Event Limiter (_Release 2025_)
+- Email Marketer (_Release 2026_)
+- Notification (_Release 2027_)
+- Todolist (_Release 2028_)

 <!--